aaronhurt/rlm_couchbase/README.md

 Disclaimer
 ----------

-This module was written for a specific use case to collect data from thousands of wireless access points.
+This module was tested to handle thousands of radius requests in a short period of time from multiple (hundreds) of Aerohive Access Points pointing to a freeradius installation for accounting.
 YMMV.